ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The access token request and response MUST be confidentiality protected and ensure authenticity.
 The use of EDHOC and OSCORE between C and AS is RECOMMENDED in this profile, in order to reduce the number of libraries that C has to support.
 However, other protocols fulfilling the security requirements defined in {{Section 5 of RFC9200}} MAY alternatively be used, such as TLS {{RFC8446}} or DTLS {{RFC9147}}.

 An example of such a request is shown in {{token-request}}.
 In this example, C specifies its own authentication credential by reference, as the hash of an X.509 certificate carried in the "x5t" field of the "req\_cnf" parameter.
-In fact, it is expected that C can typically specify its own authentication credential by reference, since AS is expected to obtain the actual authentication credential during an previous client registration process or secure association establishment with C.
+In fact, it is expected that C can typically specify its own authentication credential by reference, since AS is expected to obtain the actual authentication credential during a previous client registration process or secure association establishment with C.

 ~~~~~~~~~~~~~~~~~~~~~~~
    Header: POST (Code=0.02)